WeebOwO/SoftRenderer/README.md

 sudo apt-get install libsdl2-dev
 ```
 ## Build
 You need cmake and c++ compiler.
 After having those tools.
 You can run commands below to build this project.
-Current only test on Linux, if you want to build this on Winodows or other platform, you need change some setting in CMakeLists.txt.
+Current only test on linux, if you want to build this on windows or other platform, you need change some settings in CMakeLists.txt.

 ``` bash
  mkdir build